 On long winter nights, few things are as soothing as a giant cup of tea, a small mammal curled up at your feet, and a big ol’ fat book.
 For quality AND quantity, few genres do so well as fantasy.
 And let’s be honest, winter 20-21 will mean a lot of time at home for most of us.
-Here is a compilation of long, epic fantasy novels and series to sink your teeth into on those dark winter nights.
+Here is a compilation of long, epic fantasy books and series to sink your teeth into on those dark winter nights.

 Note: this post contains affiliate links; don’t worry, I do not include links to things I wouldn’t recommend.
 To read more about my affiliate policy, go here.